juangdiaz/stash/README.md

 - encrypt Phone Number (when sharing number, in deep link)
 - Onboarding Activity (show the user how to use the App)
 - Beer :beers: :beers: :beers: :beers: :beers:
+- Coffee :coffee: :coffee: :coffee: :coffee: :coffee:  to finish this nice to haves